isomerpages/mse/news/Committee-of-supply/_posts/2023-03-02-speech-by-sms-koh-poh-koon-at-cos-2023.md

 description:
 ---

-#### SPEECH BY DR KOH POH KOON, SENIOR MINISTER OF STATE FOR SUSTAINABILITY AND THE ENVIRONMENT, AT MINISTRY OF SUSTAINABILITY AND THE ENVIRONMENT'S COMMITTEE OF SUPPLY (COS) DEBATE 2023, 2 MARCH 2023
+#### Speech by Dr Koh Poh Koon, Senior Minister of State for Sustainability and the Environment, at Ministry of Sustainability and the Environment's Committtee of Supply (COS) Debate 2023, 2 March 2023

 **Introduction**